 For instance, if a Group I oxygen patient is transitioned from a previous supplier in the sixth month of rental without a service break, the recertification CMN will be required sooner than the standard one-year interval from the initial CMN.
 While having complete information about the previous CMN can prevent the denial, if the denial is received, rectification is straightforward by resubmitting the claim with the required CMN attached.
 This applies to any type of CMN or DIF required for the claim.
 Some providers try to address this denial through redeterminations or re-openings, but resubmitting and processing within 14 days is much quicker.

-When confronted with a CO16 denial Codes, the initial step is to examine accompanying remark codes.
+When confronted with a denial code co-16, the initial step is to examine accompanying remark codes.
 These codes provide further context about the missing information.
 If these definitions aren’t readily accessible, you can refer to the comprehensive lists of Claim Adjustment Reason Codes (denial codes) and Remittance Advice Remark Codes hosted by the Washington Publishing Company.
 Let’s start by exploring some of the various remark codes linked to CO16.

 3. Remark Code M124: